anonymousNulID/llm4firm/README.md

 1. All results are for **research purposes only**
 2. Please ensure legal and ethical use of the system
 3. Verification should be performed in sandboxed/test environments
+4. We are actively engaging with vendors to confirm findings and, under compliant conditions, release more security reports
 ---